Things to Never Do When Shopping, Say Experts

 Don't Skip Checking Labels for These Ingredients

 Added sugar and excessive sodium are two major dangers in the standard American diet.
 Consuming too much of the first can lead to type 2 diabetes, the second to high blood pressure.
 Both can increase your risk of obesity, heart attack, and stroke.
 Added sugar lurks within more grocery store products that you'd believe — including low-fat yogurt, bread and pasta sauce.
 And frozen meals and canned vegetables can be chock-full of sodium.
 Always check nutrition labels and aim to buy products with little or no added sugar and as little sodium as possible.
 Frozen vegetables are just as nutritious as fresh, and they contain a fraction of the sodium of canned.
-And to get through life at your healthiest, don't miss these First Signs You Have a Serious Illness.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.